• Aerospace Medicine in Military Aviation

 Learn More

 The Aerospace Medical Association (AsMA) is organized exclusively for charitable, educational, and scientific purposes.
-It is the largest, most-representative professional membership organization in the fields of aviation, space, and environmental medicine.
+It is the largest, most-representative professional membership organization in the fields of aerospace medicine and human performance.

 Through the efforts of the AsMA members, safety in flight and man's overall adaptation to adverse environments have been more nearly achieved.